benstaniforth/dynamite-console/README.md

 This project is designed to help you create and prototype bots that play [Dynamite](https://dynamite.softwire.com/).

-Start by creating an account there - it might take a while for your registration to come through so it's worth doing today even if we won't actually need your account until later on.

 ## Rules

 The rules of Dynamite are very simple.
 Dynamite is based on Rock-Paper-Scissors.
 Scissors beats Paper, which beats Rock, which beat Scissors.
 The game is played until one player has 1000 points.